A vanishing theorem for tautological classes of aspherical manifolds: Vanishing criteria for tautological classes of aspherical manifolds

 \begin{Def} Let $\GC$ (vanishing property) denote the class of oriented rational Poincar\'e duality groups of some dimension $d$ for which the Gysin map

 vanishes.
 Similarly, let $\IVP$ (individual vanishing property) consist of those oriented rational Poincar\'e duality groups for which

-vanishes for each central $g \in \Gamma$ of infinite order individually; here $\rho \colon \B(\Gamma/\langle g\rangle) \lra \B^2 \Z$ classifies the extension given by $g$. \end{Def}
+vanishes for each central $g \in \Gamma$ of infinite order individually; here $\rho \colon \B(\Gamma/\langle g\rangle) \to \B^2 \Z$ classifies the extension given by $g$. \end{Def}

-Assuming the {\pbc}, $\pi_1(M)$ lying in $\GC$ implies the vanishing of \emph{all} $\kappa$-classes in $H^*(\BTOPtw_0(M); \mathbb Q)$ for any oriented, aspherical manifold via \cref{blockfib}.
+Assuming the {\pbc} with $\Q$-coefficients, $\pi_1(M)$ lying in $\GC$ implies the vanishing of \emph{all} tautological classes in $H^*(\BTOPtw_h(M); \mathbb Q)$ for any oriented, aspherical manifold as we have explained above.
 We mainly introduce the class $\IVP$ to connect our conjecture from the introduction to Burghelea's, see below.
 To start this off we have the following.

 \begin{Prop} A group $\Gamma$ in $\IVP$ lies in $\GC$ if and only if $\C(\Gamma) \otimes \Q \neq 0$. \end{Prop}

 \begin{proof} If $\C(\Gamma) \otimes \Q = 0$, the rational Gysin map is isomorphic to the Gysin map for the trivial fibration $\B\Gamma \to *$ which by Poincar\'e duality for $\Gamma$ is non-zero in degree $d$ and thus $\Gamma$ does not lie in $\GC$.